2024-2-NADS2/Projeto6/README.md

 ## Nome do Grupo - ECOMATERALIZE

-## Integrantes: <a href="https://www.linkedin.com/in/andreia-alaini-854a88208/">Andreia Alaini Silva</a>, <a href="https://www.linkedin.com/in/bruna-farias-727a27277/">Bruna Farias Pires</a>, <a href="https://www.linkedin.com/in/guilherme-mendes-albuquerque-6a50b330a/">Guilherme Mendes Albuquerque</a>, <a href="https://www.linkedin.com/in/luan-m-132452142/">Luan Meireles Franchini</a>
+## Integrantes: <a href="https://www.linkedin.com/in/felipe-lima-476b71236/">Felipe Lima</a>, <a href="https://www.linkedin.com/in/cenedeze-undefined-37664a288/">João Vitor Cenedeze</a>, <a href="https://www.linkedin.com/in/leon-ribeiro-boaventura-aa1736272/">Leon Ribeiro Boaventura</a>, <a href="https://www.linkedin.com/in/lucas-oliveira-batista-b704a52ba/">Lucas Oliveira Batista</a>

 ## Professores Orientadores: <a href="https://www.linkedin.com/in/victorbarq/">Victor Rosetti</a>, <a href="https://www.linkedin.com/in/aimarlopes/">Aimar Lopes</a>, <a href="https://www.linkedin.com/in/eduardo-savino-gomes-77833a10/">Eduardo Savino</a>, <a href="https://www.linkedin.com/in/francisco-escobar/">Francisco Escobar (Chico)</a>, <a href="https://www.linkedin.com/in/jbuesso/">José Buesso</a>